RyanM5010/Projects/E-Commerce Platform/README.md

 ### ✅ Key Features

-- 🔐 User Sign Up / Login with JWT authentication
+- 🔐 User Sign In and Sign Up / Login with JWT authentication
 - 🛍️ Product Listing with Sorting and Filtering
 - 📦 Add to Cart and Cart Quantity Management
 - 🚚 Address Selection at Checkout
 - 💳 Stripe Payment Integration
 - 🧾 Order Summary and Success Page
-- 🧑‍💼 Admin Panel for Product Management *(optional)*
+- 🧑‍💼 Admin Panel for Product Management

 ### 🖼️ Screenshots